 Changes from this feature:

-Boundary::PascalName enum variants now much refered to as Boundary::CONSTANT_NAME constants.Boundary::defaults(), Boundary::digit_letter(), etc) now are const and return fixed-sized arrays [Boundary; N], not Vec<Boundary>.Boundary::all() was removed, since there's no longer a sense of "all" boundaries, since you can create your own.Boundary::list_from() has been renamed to Boundary::defaults_from() and no longer outputs Boundary::UPPER_LOWER, since this function now only checks default boundaries.Boundary::from_delim().Other breaking changes:
+Boundary::PascalName enum variants now much referred to as Boundary::CONSTANT_NAME constants.Boundary::defaults(), Boundary::digit_letter(), etc) now are const and return fixed-sized arrays [Boundary; N], not Vec<Boundary>.Boundary::all() was removed, since there's no longer a sense of "all" boundaries, since you can create your own.Boundary::list_from() has been renamed to Boundary::defaults_from() and no longer outputs Boundary::UPPER_LOWER, since this function now only checks default boundaries.Boundary::from_delim().Other breaking changes:

 Case::ScreamingSnake to Case::Constant.Case::Sentence (sentence pattern and space delimiter.)Casing trait implemented for Arc<str> and Rc<str> again.Other changes: